unity3d-jp/MeshSync/Readme_EN.md

   - Download  UnityMeshSync_Metasequoia*.zip from [releases](https://github.com/unity3d-jp/MeshSync/releases) and decompress
   - Go to Help -> About Plug-ins in Metasequoia, and select the plugin file under "Install" in the lower left of the dialogue.
 It's a Station plugin type.
   - **If older versions are already installed, remove them manually before hand**.
 Delete the appropriate files before starting Metasequoia.
-- After installation Panel -> Unity Mesh Sync will be added, open this and check "Auto Sync".
+- Panel -> Unity Mesh Sync will be added after installation, open this and check "Auto Sync".
 - While "Auto Sync" is checked, changes to the mesh will automatically be reflected in Unity.
 If Auto Sync is disabled, use the "Manual Sync" button to sync changes.
 - Checking "Double Sided" will cause the Mesh to be double-sided in Unity.
 - Checking "Sync Camera" will sync the camera in Metasequoia.
 "Camera Path" is the camera path in Unity.